sebersole/gradle-animalSniffer-plugin/README.md

     animalSniffer {
         sourceSets += project.sourceSets.test
     }

+The plugin with add a `doLast` action to the compile task for each source set you ask it to verify.

 By default the plugin will also ask AnimalSniffer to exclude all classes from all dependencies in the source set's compileClasspath (`org.gradle.api.tasks.SourceSet.getCompileClasspath`).
 You can ask it to not exclude them: